 NUMBER OF BOARD MEETINGS

-The Board of Directors of your Company had six (6) Meetings during the FY 2016-17.
+The Board of Directors of your Company had six (6) Meetings during the FY 2019-20.
 Themaximum interval between any two meetings did not exceed 120 days as prescribed in theCompanies Act 2013.
 Details of the Board Meetings held have been furnished in theCorporate Governance Report which forms part of this Report.

 The Audit Committee has been constituted as per the terms of reference prescribed underSection 177 of the Companies Act 2013 read with Rule 6 of the Companies (Meetings of theBoard and its Powers) Rules 2014 Regulation 18 of SEBI (LODR) Regulation 2015 andGuidelines on Corporate Governance for Central Public Sector Enterprise issued byDepartment of Public Enterprise Government of India.
 There have been no instances wherethe recommendations of the Audit Committee were not accepted by the Board of DirectoRs.The details of Audit Committee are disclosed in the Corporate Governance Report whichforms part of this Report.

 Pursuant to Section 178 of the Companies Act 2013 and Regulation 19 of SEBI (LODR)Regulations 2015 and DPE guidelines on Corporate Governance for CPSE your Company hasconstituted a Nomination/ Remuneration Committee.

-MRPL is a Schedule-A' category-1 Miniratna Central Public Sector Enterprise(CPSE).
+MRPL is a Schedule-A' Category-1 Miniratna Central Public Sector Enterprise(CPSE).
 The appointment terms conditions and remuneration of Managing Director andFunctional Directors (Whole-time Directors) are fixed by the Department of PublicEnterprises (DPE) Govt. of India.

 RISK MANAGEMENT POLICY :